What it captures

 Screens, audio, documents, and windows.
 How much, and how to limit it.

-Frequently asked questions about Overshow: on-device processing, storage, pause controls, platforms, MCP, speakers, and pricing.
+Frequently asked questions about Overshow: on-device processing, storage, pause controls, platforms, AI assistants, speakers, and pricing.

 Question themes